 In the short-term, the differences between actual cash flows and prior projections and budgets for Cadent Gas Limited are small due to the stable and predictable nature of the business.
 With 97% of revenue formula driven, there is a high level of predictability.
-This predictability of the cash flows and projections can be seen in the full year performance to 31 March 2023 where despite slightly lower revenue caused by demand as gas prices increased and increasing costs as a result of inflationary pressures, the results were broadly in line with the budget.
-The embedded debt outperformance provides c.
-1% Return on Regulatory Equity (RORE) outperformance in the medium term resulting in outperformance against the baseline allowed return.
+This predictability of the cash flows and projections can be seen in the full year performance to 31 March 2025 where the results were broadly in line with the budget.
+The embedded debt outperforms the baseline allowed debt return following investment by owners at the time of separation from National Grid.